alberto0723/DORM/README.md

 There are some tools available to facilitate usage and testing.

 ### catalogAction
-This is a flexible scripting tool that allows to manage the catalog, including creating, storing (either as a serialized hypergraph or in a DBMS), visualizing (both textual and graphically) and translating it into SQL.
+This is a flexible scripting tool that allows to manage the catalog, including creating, storing (either as a serialized hypergraph or in a DBMS), visualizing (both textual and graphically) and translating it into CREATE TABLE statements.
+These can be directly executed in the DBMS.

 ```
 usage: catalogAction.py [-h] [--hg_path <path>] [--hypergraph <hypergraph>]